jidro/nano/mine-nano/Readme.md

 # English

-> This is a self-use nano configuration file from ~/export.
+This is a self-use `nano` configuration file from `~/` export.

 > **Note: Please modify the content of the file first, and restore the file or folder according to the original path.**
-**The specific problems after the return are temporarily unknown, please proceed with caution.**
+> **The specific problems after the return are temporarily unknown, please proceed with caution.**

-> I haven't undergone any modification, just downloaded it from the official website.
+I haven't undergone any modification, just downloaded it from the official website.

-> Welcome all the great technical gods to come and improve.
+Welcome all the great technical gods to come and improve.

 > This is my study and use.